BobCashStory/Resemble-api/README.md

 </p>

 <p align="center">
-  Analyse and compare images with Javascript and HTML5. <a href="http://rsmbl.github.io/Resemble.js/">More info & Resemble.js Demo</a>.
+  Analyse and compare images with Javascript and HTML5. <a href="https://github.com/rsmbl/Resemble.js">Read the doc here</a>.
 Compatible with Node.js >8.
 </p>

 <hr />